etienne-monier/inpystem/docs/source/dev/dev_data.rst

 * they are initialized with data and a Scan object,
 * loading them can be done with the same functions as for non-dev data,
 * they can be corrected with a configuration file,
-* they can be reconstructed using the basic :meth:`~.signals.AbstractStemAcquisition.restore` of :class:`~.signals.AbstractStemAcquisition`,
+* they can be reconstructed using the basic :meth:`~.signals.AbstractStem.restore` of :class:`~.signals.AbstractStem`,
 * they can be plotted with the same tools.

 Their difference is that: